nnn

 35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

-The buffet will open for 2 to 4 hours.
-Dishes like dips, marinated vegetables, and pasta salad will taste better as time goes by due to the flavors melding.
-Sandwiches, sliced fruits, and cheese and charcuterie boards will stay the same.
+The buffet opens for 2 to 4 hours.
+The flavor of dishes like dips, marinated veggies, and pasta salad will get better as time goes on while sandwiches, sliced fruits, and cheese and charcuterie boards will stay the same.
 Green salads, mayonnaise salads, and hot bread will collapse after 30 minutes.
-Knowing these differences puts apart a refined spread and a pitiful one.
-Hold-steady and gets-better items should be your primary picks.
-Use the wilters (modified trays) strategically and refresh them during the party.
+Knowing these differences is what really separates a refined spread from a pathetic one.
+When deciding what food to eat, get items that hold up and can get better.
+Use the wilters (modified trays) and refresh them during the party.

-You have a time limit of 90 minutes for the following items: quiches, sandwiches with lettuce and tomato, scones, and freshly made dips.
-Please make another fresh batch of everything at the halfway point of the time limit.
+There are time restraints of 90 minutes for quiches, lettuce and tomato sandwiches, and scones and freshly made dips.
+If you do these things, I will make another fresh batch of everything at the halfway point.

-Wilts in 30 minutes.
-Dressings on salads, French toast (soggy after being microwaved), pancakes (which become rubbery), and anything baked that is under 20 minutes from being served.
+The following dishes will ‘die’ in less than 30 minutes: salad dressings, French toast (soggy after being microwaved), microwaved pancakes (become rubbery), and anything that is baked that has been under 20 minutes from being served.

 23) Crudités Board

-A vegetable board feels so sad without a nice dip, but the Green Goddess dip has a nice herby garlic dip with a tangy base that improves the dip options.
-I don’t like to spend ten bucks on produce so I like to chop the veggies into different shapes so it looks like I bought a larger variety and volume.
-I also like to finish the presentation with a few cut lemon wedges tucked in.
+A vegetable board without dip is very sad.
+Green goddess dip has a very pleasant herb garlic dip.
+I have found it to be a pretty good dip for the other options.
+I hate spending $10 on produce so I like to cut the veggies in different shapes so it looks like I have more variety and volume.
+I also like to finish the presentation with a few cut lemon wedges for extra flair.

-Here is where things get a little silly, and that is a good thing.
-They make people laugh before they eat, and they are simple finger foods that are sweet and salty.
-If you want to keep your dignity, just get mini waffles from the store.
-You can either do it yourself or have the syrup on the side for easy cleaning!
+This is where things get fun, and that’s a positive.
+They encourage laughter before consumption and they are very plain finger foods that are sweet and salty.
+If you want to keep it respectful, just buy mini waffles from the store.
+You can choose to do the syrup at the waffle pile or on the side for easy cleaning!

 25) Mediterranean Hummus Platter